 - A spring nature sensory bin with blooming herbs to smell, small pine cones, sticks, feathers and rocks my daughter collected.
 You can use any natural materials found in your area at this time of year.
 Nature sensory baskets should be kept on or near the nature table.
 If you use a large bin that you don’t want to look at, it can be slid under the table so your child can easily access it.

-- Spring board book by Gurda Muller.
+- Spring board book by Gerda Muller.
 Muller has a book for all seasons and we always have one of her books on our nature table.
-For more spring book ideas see Spring Books for Kids.
+For more spring book ideas have a look at this magical collection of Spring Books for Kids.

 - A mother bluebird of happiness and a baby bluebird of happiness.
-(Please don’t include small or breakable objects if your children are very young.)
 The spring is mating season for many birds so these represent new beginnings, happiness in our home, and our mother-daughter bond.
+(Please don’t include small or breakable objects if your children are not ready to handle them.)

 - A branch from the oak tree in our backyard to make a log by the pond.
 My husband used a saw to cut a piece from a fallen branch and then split it in half.